Questionnaire: Are You Clued-up on Common Lawn Problems?

 MAINTENANCE & REPAIR

-Maintenance and repair is an essential part of good lawn management, but are you clued up on what to do?- a) Use a heavy roller.
+Maintenance and repair is an essential part of good lawn management, but are you clued up on what to do?

 - b) Carefully cut the turf and remove the excess soil.